×Graptoveria 'Spirit of '76'

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
 If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.

-x Graptoveria 'Spirit of '76' is an intergeneric hybrid, created by Charles Uhl, between Echeveria shaviana and an unknown Graptopetalum.
+This succulent is an intergeneric hybrid created by Charles Uhl, resulting from the cross between Echeveria shaviana and an unknown Graptopetalum.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus